neutrl/nicebot-discord-bot/README.md

 ### Responding to "nice"

+The bot responds with randomized "nice" variations whenever someone says "nice":

+**How it works:**
 1. Type any message containing "nice" in a channel the bot can see
-2. The bot will respond with "Nice!" and increment the counter
+2. The bot will respond with a random variation and increment the counter

-Examples:
+**Available responses** (10 total):
+- Nice! / Nice. / nice
+- Niceee / Niccceee
+- Very nice!
+- Noice! / Noice.
+- N🧊 (nice ice cube)
+- 👌 (OK hand emoji)

+**Examples:**
 - User: "nice"
-- Bot: "Nice!"
+- Bot: "Noice!" (or any other random response)

 - User: "That's really nice!"
-- Bot: "Nice!"
+- Bot: "Very nice!"

 - User: "NICE work!"
-- Bot: "Nice!"
+- Bot: "N🧊"

 ### Responding to "shut up"